 By January of 1975, Community Electric Cooperative had installed some 5,875 meters and 1,111 miles of line.

-James M. Reynolds, P.E., was hired in 1977 by the Co-op board of directors to succeed Jean Woodward as manager.
-Reynolds continues today as president.
+James M. Reynolds was hired in 1977 by the Co-op board of directors to succeed Jean Woodward as manager.
+Reynolds served until his retirement in April 2013.
+Only the third CEO in its history, Steven A. Harmon took the helm in June 2013.

 In 1979, Community Electric Cooperative executed a wholesale power contract with Old Dominion Electric Cooperative, a generation-and-transmission cooperative.
 Initially, Old Dominion negotiated rates on behalf of Community Electric Cooperative and its other member systems.